Lisa D'Amato: Other

-Prior to appearing on All Stars, D'Amato appeared in the sixth season teaching the girls about posing.
-She also appeared in one episode of British Invasion to announce British and American models would make a music video.

 She appeared on the third season of Celebrity Rehab.

 She appeared on the fifth season of WeTV's Marriage Boot Camp Reality Stars.

 In 2011, D'Amato starred in an Oxygen (TV channel) Network ordered television pilot titled "My Name Is Lisa" produced by Den of Thieves.
 The ensemble cast includes Lisa D'Amato, Brendan Vaughn, Adam Friedman, Benji Lanpher, Chris Bordeaux, and Lilly Rose.

 D'Amato pitched her product, Dare-U-Go! on season 10 of Shark Tank.
 She made a deal with Barbara Corcoran for a $150,000 cash plus $200,000 loan in exchange for 35% stake.

 Modeling career

-D'Amato has been modeling since the age of 18, starring in advertisements for companies such as XOXO, Barneys New York, Mervyn's, Teen Magazine, Sassy, YM, Seventeen, Guess, Flojos, Surfer Magazine, Dragonfly.
+D'Amato has been modeling since the age of 12, starring in advertisements for companies such as XOXO, Barneys New York, Mervyn's, Teen Magazine, Sassy, YM, Seventeen, Guess, Flojos, Surfer Magazine, Dragonfly.
 She has travelled around the world doing runway shows and print for Barneys New York, XOXO, Guess, Jared Gold, Devon Becke's, Levi's, H&M, Diane Von Furstenberg, 2BeFree, Clementyne, Sebastian's International, Coca-Cola's Bon Voyage campaign, Q101 (a local radio station in Chicago, Illinois), Target, and The Gap's "Mellow Yellow" campaign.

 After ANTM, D'Amato signed with L.A Models and L.A Talent which resulted her starring in ad campaigns for Black Chandelier, designed by Jared Gold, Clementyne, DaftBird, Swindle Magazine (where she appeared in a six-page editorial and write-up), Lemonade magazine (where she had a six-page spread and write-up).
 She has also modeled for Shoshanna Lonstein, DaftBird, Ford Fusion, Clementyne, Lip Service, Elle Girl Magazine, Lemonade magazine, Lilian Kha, and Permission magazine, where she appeared on the cover of its October 2006 issue.
 Her runway shows include Jared Gold, 2BeFree, Alice + Olivia's Fall 2006 collection and Jared Gold's Caspian Runway Show.
 D'Amato has also appeared in two Old Navy commercials and on Ripe TV.
 In December 2011, D'Amato became the face of ANTM's fragrance Dream Come True.
 In April 2012, D'Amato appeared in a six-page spread in Vogue Italia.
 In 2012, she began participating on a YouTube channel, damodel69.

 Other

 D'Amato lost the award for "The Reality Remix Awards" for "Favorite Altered State."
-She was recently voted as one of the most memorable contestants by AOL Entertainment. and as the tenth biggest villain in reality TV by TV Guide.
+In 2008, she was voted one of the most memorable Top Model contestants by AOL Entertainment. and as the tenth biggest villain in reality TV by TV Guide.